smarunprasad/myPortfolio/README.md

 # myPortfolio
-This app allow the user to view my profile on iPhone
+    This app allows the users to view profiles on iPhone

-# Specific techonologies:
+# Techonologies Used

     Xcode
     iOS